Virtual Help icon Virtual Help

 SQ4R Six Steps

-2. QUESTION: Turn headings into questions to guide your reading.
+2. Question Turn headings and subheadings into questions to guide your reading.
 You can keep track of your questions by using the Cornell Method of note-taking.
+For example, if a section is titled “Causes of Climate Change,” ask yourself, “What are the causes of climate change?”
+This step sets a purpose for reading and keeps you actively engaged.